Gaurav-2803/Notes/SQL/SQL Notes .md

 4. #### FOREIGN KEY :

    - Prevents actions that would destroy links between tables
-   - Primary key for another table which is linked to table with primary key.
+   - Primary key for another table which is linked to the table with primary key.

      `FOREIGN KEY (new_table_col) REFERENCES Persons(first_table_primary_key)`

 5. #### CHECK :

-   - Ensures that the values in a column satisfies a specific condition
+   - Ensures that the values in a column satisfy a specific condition

      `check (condition)`